Working with Embedded Wizard: Managing variants

 As described above, static variants depend on profiles.
 For example, if you have a variant configured with its attribute VariantCond to depend on the profile Device_RevB, the variant is used only when you generate code for this profile Device_RevB.
 Similarly, when you prototype the application, the currently selected profile decides implicitly about the selection of variants.

 Now, the project contains three profiles.
 One profile is used when you generate code for the device A. The other profile is used when you generate code for device B. Accordingly, the both profile select the above mentioned variants.
 The third profile, in turn, is used when you test the application in Prototyper.
-With this profile selected, no variant is used and the application works with the original device class, which doesn't implement any device specific code.
+With this profile selected, no variant is used and the application works with the original Device Interface class, which doesn't implement any device specific code.
 Selecting a profile affects thus the functionality of the application:

 Please note, the example presents eventually features available as of version 8.10